 What if I might have to cancel?

 Your registration fee includes a nonrefundable $75 deposit.
-You may receive a full refund (minus the $75 deposit) until midnight, pacific standard time, June 30th.
-After June 30th, there will be no refunds, as costs and fees to us are past deadline for adjustments by that time.
-Though we usually have a waiting list, we also know that people who have been on the list up to June 30th, often by that time, have made other plans (3 weeks out).
-Thanks for your understanding
+You may receive a full refund (minus the $75 deposit) until midnight, pacific standard time, June 20th.
+After June 21st, there will be no refunds, as costs and fees to us are past deadline for adjustments by that time.
+Thanks for your understanding.

 If the camp sells out before I register, will there be a waiting list?